 Safely converting outdoor restaurant spaces to dining areas

-- Temporary dining spaces should be properly designed to reduce the potential for slips and falls.
-Walking surfaces should be properly secured, level, and free of slip and fall hazards or debris.
-Avoid the use of loose surface material (pavers, crushed stone, etc.).
-Steps up/down should be properly marked and highly visible through the use of signage and high visibility markers such as brightly colored paint.
-Dining furniture should be placed an appropriate distance from elevations (such as curbs).
+- Dining spaces should be properly designed to reduce the potential for slips and falls.
+Walking surfaces should be properly secured, level, and free of slip and fall hazards.
+Avoid loose surface material (pavers, crushed stone, etc.).

 - Keep dining areas 6’ from corners, crosswalks, curbs, bus shelters, and public seating to facilitate social distancing and to help reduce slip/trip/fall exposures.
 Do not block public sidewalks, exit doors, or access to fire hydrants.